‘I knew something was really wrong:’ Dog dies after eating bone

 "I didn't really think much of it.
 Dogs throw up," Denine Moore said.

-“Vomit and blood everywhere and I left her outside and she just laid in the wet grass and I knew something was really wrong,” Denine Moore said.
+"Vomit and blood everywhere, and I left her outside and she just laid in the wet grass and I knew something was really wrong," Denine Moore said.

 At Bark River Animal Hospital, the vet said Leinie had likely damage to her GI tract.

-She died on the car ride home.
+She died during the car ride home.

 "She fell off the seat and my daughter was here.
 She tried to help me pick her up and her tongue was out," Denine Moore remembered.